ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Azure Active Directory (Azure AD) is a cloud-based directory service which stores identity information and offers Information and Access Management (IAM) for Microsoft cloud products, custom developed applications, and third-party applications.
 The identities within this directory service can be either cloud based or synchronised from an on-premises AD domain via the Azure AD Connect client.

-Azure AD allows users to sign in and access resources like Microsoft Office 365, the Azure management portal, and other SaaS (Software as a Service) Software applications.
+Azure AD allows users to sign in and access resources like Microsoft Office 365, the Azure management portal, and other SaaS (Software as a Service) applications.
 Azure AD also provides control over the following directory activities:

 * Registration of applications – The registration of application controls whether users can grant permissions to applications and register them within Azure AD.
 * Restriction of the Azure AD administrative portal – The restriction of the Azure AD portal controls who can viewing of the contents of the Azure AD.
 The contents include user identity data.